Eschalon: Book I

 Eschalon: Book I is an isometric turn-based role-playing video game by Basilisk Games.
 In the style of classic role-playing video games, it features a large and openly explorable game world, comprehensive management of character stats and skills, and a non-linear storyline.
 It is the first in a trilogy of games set in the fantasy world of Eschalon.

 The game was released for Windows on November 19, 2007.
 Customers could buy the game as a digital download or on a compact disc.
 The Macintosh version was only released as a digital download on December 11, 2007.
 The Linux version was also only released as a digital download on December 21.
 On January 14, 2008, Thomas Riegsecker, the owner of Basilisk Games made an announcement that CD versions sold would contain all three versions of Eschalon: Book I.

 A sequel, Eschalon: Book II, was released on May 12, 2010, for Windows, with the Linux and Mac OS X versions following on May 26.
+Another sequel, Eschalon: Book III, was released February 14, 2014.